benjaminion/upgrading-ethereum-book/src/book.md

 ### Issuance <!-- /part2/incentives/issuance -->

+#### Summary

+ - Issuance is the amount of new Ether created by the protocol in order to incentivise its participants.
+ - An ideally running beacon chain issues a set amount of Ether per epoch, which is a multiple of the base reward per increment.
+ - Total issuance is proportional to the square root of the number of validators.
+This is not a completely arbitrary choice.

 #### Introduction

 There are three views we can take of the rewards given to validators to incentivise their correct participation in the protocol.

 First, there is "issuance", which is the overall amount of new Ether generated by the protocol to pay rewards.
 Second there is the expected reward a validator might earn over the long run.
 And, third, there is the actual reward that any particular validator earns.

-We'll look at each of these in the big picture below, and in the [next section](/part2/incentives/rewards) will dig into the details.
+In this section we will look at issuance, and in [the next](/part2/incentives/rewards) we'll look at rewards.
+There is a strong relationship between these, though, so the separation is not totally clean.

-But first we must define the fundamental unit of reward, which is the "base reward per increment".
+First we must define the fundamental unit of reward, which is the "base reward per increment".

 #### The base reward per increment